 So can you fire a 5.56 from a rifle chambered in .223?
 Yes.
 The fear is that the .223 may not be capable of handling the increased pressure from the hotter round.
 Some treat this as a good reason to advise caution.
 The added stress can cause problems, but won’t likely cause critical failure.

 I personally like the .223.
 There are hundreds of varieties of ammunition available.
 Some of it is decently cheap.
 But when you want high-quality ammo for accuracy, or for hunting, you will have choices.

 This is a less common chambering, but one that is intended to bridge the gap between the .223 and the 5.56.
 Both are welcome.
 The way the chamber is reamed is meant to ensure that the excess pressure isn’t a problem.
-It also is designed to increase the accuracy from both types of ammunition.
+It also is designed to increase the accuracy of both types of ammunition.

 If you really want to run surplus, or 5.56 ammo, you should pick up a 5.56 barrel.
 These are not known for their incredible accuracy, but they are durable.
 Again, purpose dictates your parts.
 A well made 5.56 NATO barrel will last a long time.

 The Russians began to question the 7.62 x 39 and switched to a lighter round: the 5.45 x XX.
 The rest of the world, though, wasn’t impressed.
 They stuck with the 7.62×39.

 Some of the big companies here in the states have tried to use the round in an AR platform.
 Rock River did an admiral job.
 CMMG.
 There are numerous boutique makers who have experimented with the platform.

 There are issues with the way the rounds stack in the mags, though, that have—in many cases—caused issues.
 Stack 30 rounds of 5.56 flat on a flat table, then 30 rounds of 7.62×39 and you’ll see the curve is different.
 The magwell of an AR-15 lower should be modified to accommodate that curve.